Optimal Integrative Estimation for Distributed Precision Matrices with Heterogeneity Adjustment: Methodology

-\begin{remark} The HEAT method achieves both communication efficiency in distributed settings and computation efficiency for joint precision matrix estimation.
-On the one hand, the dimensions of the transmitted summaries in Algorithm \ref{alg:alg_main} are proportional to the dimension of the target parameters.
-It aligns with the existing communication-efficient algorithms developed under homogeneity \citep[e.g.,][]{lee2017communication,battey2018distributed,jordan2019communication} and shows advantages over the heterogeneous approach in \citet{cai2022individual}, where $p\times p$ matrices are transmitted even though the target parameters are $p$-dimensional.
-On the other hand, unlike existing joint precision matrix estimation algorithms that involve highly non-smooth optimizations and computationally intensive procedures, HEAT is optimization-free for integration, and therefore is computationally efficient. \end{remark}
+\begin{remark} The HEAT approach achieves computational efficiency for joint precision matrix estimation.
+As reviewed in Section \ref{sec:intro}, existing joint estimation algorithms mainly involve highly non-smooth and complex regularizations, typically leading to computationally intensive optimization procedures.
+In contrast, HEAT in step \eqref{eq:Omega_est_threshold} is optimization-free for integration, which therefore renders the procedure computationally efficient at the central site. \end{remark}